piclas-framework/piclas/doc/userguide/030_features_models.md

     Part-Boundary2-WallVelo=(/0,0,100/)
     Part-Boundary2-Voltage=100

+A linear temperature gradient across a boundary can be defined by supplying a second wall temperature and the start and end vector

+    Part-Boundary2-WallTemp2=500.
+    Part-Boundary2-TemperatureGradientStart=(/0.,0.,0./)
+    Part-Boundary2-TemperatureGradientEnd=(/0.,0.,1./)

+Between these two points the temperature will be interpolated while the start vector corresponds to the first wall temperature, while the end vector to the second wall temperature.
+Beyond these position values, the first and second temperature will be used as the constant wall temperature, respectively.

 ### Porous Wall / Pump

 The porous boundary condition uses a removal probability to determine whether a particle is deleted or reflected at the boundary.
 The main application of the implemented condition is to model a pump, according to [@Lei2017].
 It is defined by giving the number of porous boundaries and the respective boundary number (`BC=2` corresponds to the `BC_WALL` boundary defined in the previous section) on which the porous condition is.